Characteristics of a Market Top

 (Sources: U.S. Bureau of Economic Analysis, Wilshire Associates)

 This means historically a reversal in asset prices has a bigger impact on economic growth than it usually does.
 This makes asset prices more important to an economy.
-Central bank policies to rectify the 2008 and 2020 busts in particular have led to these types of overvaluations in the first place.
+Central bank policies to rectify the 2008 in particular have led to these types of overvaluations in the first place.

 Early on after a bubble bursts, stock prices drop but earnings have not yet fallen in conjunction.
 So, people tend to mistake the drop as a time to “buy at a discount”.